Step 3 - API Key Authentication

 Add the API Key Authentication Policy

-Search for the API key authentication policy, click on it, and then click OK to accept the default policy JSON.
+Search for the API key authentication policy, click on it, and then click Create Policy to accept the default policy JSON.

 The API key authentication policy should usually be one of the first policies executed.
 If you came here from Step 2 then you will want to drag it above the rate limiting policy.